regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 - **admin**: The regen address who can update fields/attributes of this credit class
 - **issuer list**: The list of regen addresses who are allowed to issue credit batches under this credit class
 - **credit type**: The primary indicator for this credit class (e.g. Carbon measured in Tons Equiv.
 CO2 sequestered)
 - **metadata**: A byte array (up to 256 bytes) which can be used to store small amounts of metadata, or a URI that points to an off-chain resource for querying more complete metadata information.
-This usually would include descriptive information about the credit class's acceptable methodologies for monitoring changes in ecological state
+This usually would include descriptive information about the credit class's acceptable methodologies for monitoring changes in ecological state.

 Once a new credit class is created, credits can be issued at-will in distinct batches by any address in the **issuer list** of the corresponding credit class.

+## Credit Type

+A credit type is the primary indicator for the methodology defined within a credit class.
+A credit type includes a name (e.g. carbon, biodiversity), an abbreviation (a set of 1-3 uppercase characters), a measurement unit (e.g. kilograms, tons), and a decimal precision.

+The credit type abbreviation is used to construct the credit class ID.
+For example, "C1" is the ID for the first credit class that uses the "carbon" credit type where "C" is the credit type abbreviation and "1" is the sequence number of the credit class for the given credit type.

+Credit types are listed as an on-chain parameter.
+Adding a new credit type to the list of approved credit types requires a parameter change proposal.

 ## Credit Class Creator Allowlist